The Construction Management Industry

 The Construction Management Department

 Chico State University’s Construction Management (CM) Program, established in 1977, became a Bachelor of Science degree fully accredited by the American Council for Construction Education (ACCE) in 1987.
 Today Chico State’s BSCM degree is the largest CM program in California and one of the largest in the country.
-The construction industry continues to aggressively recruit our graduates (statistics indicate CM graduates are the most heavily recruited from the University) and to provide financial support of our program.
+The construction industry continues to aggressively recruit our graduates, and to provide financial support of our program.
+Statistics indicate that CM graduates are some of the most heavily recruited graduates from the university.
 The achievements of our alumni within the industry, the many regional and national awards won by our undergraduates, and the impressive performance of CM students during internships and summer employment are evidence of the program’s success.

 The CM faculty

 Since its inception, the Department of Construction Management has hired faculty with a beneficial blend of academic preparation, successful teaching experience at the college and/or university level, and most importantly significant experience managing construction operations.
 Construction companies that routinely recruit and hire our graduates tell us that this deep personal experience managing construction operations and companies translates to quality graduates able to provide superior performance.

 The Bachelor of Science in Construction Management degree curriculum focuses on providing a broad base of knowledge and skills targeted toward the management of construction operations.

 Particular emphasis is on project estimating, CPM scheduling, cost control, legal aspects, and construction operations at the project and company level.
 The CM courses provide students with simulated management experience utilizing actual contract plans and specifications for building, heavy/civil, electrical, and mechanical construction projects.
 To obtain this degree, students complete a 120-unit blend of selected construction management courses plus an appropriate complement of business, law, math, science, and other University general education courses.

 The CM Career Outlook